zarathustra9527/AutoDidact/README.md

 **Research exploring how small LLMs can autonomously enhance their own research and reasoning capabilities by generating, researching, and answering self-created question-answer pairs, learning agentic search via reinforcement learning.**

+**Credits:** This project was built on top of [Unsloth's Efficient GRPO code](https://unsloth.ai/blog/r1-reasoning), and adds support for function calling and agentic loops.

 ---

 ## 🚀 **Key Features**